perpetualglow/ManilBot/README.md

 # ManilBot
-AI algorithms for the card game Manille
+AI algorithms for the card game Manille.